VandyGRAF/VandyGRAF.github.io/index.md

 ## VandyGRAF Seminar Series

-**All VandyGRAF talks will take place in A1013 17th&Horton Seminar room, unless indicated below.**
+**All VandyGRAF talks will take place in the Chapel in the 17th&Horton building, unless indicated below.**

 <hr>